 While less of a service and more of a labor of love, we spend a significant amount of time collecting information on what's new in child and youth financing across the country.
 We use this information to connect and inform folks on the ground who are working to improve the state of financing for children and youth programs and services.

-You can check out how we capture and share this information in surveys, case studies, and informative webinars on our "Communities in Action Page" or sign-up to hear about opportunities for peer learning or receive new resources when they're produced below.
+You can check out how we capture and share this information in surveys, case studies, and informative webinars by signing up with our newsletter at the bottom of the page.